Chapter One: Investigation of smugglingArticle 120

 Section One: Administrative prosecutions pursuits

-The fines provided for in chapter IV of this Part shall be imposed by a decision of the Director General or the authorized representative thereof.
+The fines provided for in chapter IV of this Part shall be imposed by a decision of the Chairman Assistant or the authorized representative thereof.

-The offender or the representative shall be notified of the imposed fine by a written notice through the competent Authority.
-The offender shall pay the fines within fifteen days from the date of notification.
+The violator or their representative shall be notified of the imposed fine in writing by the Authority, and the violator must pay the imposed fine within (15) fifteen days from the date of notification.

-The penalisation orders judgments referred to in the preceding Article may be appealed before the Authority during the same period and the Authority has the right to confirm, amend or cancel the penalisation order.
+The penalisation orders judgments referred to in the preceding Article may be appealed before the Chairman during the same period and the Chairman has the right to confirm, amend or cancel the penalisation order.

 Section Two: Prosecution of the smuggling offences